 In order to ensure the effectiveness of safety culture, VTS safety culture should be a dynamic mechanism that can be modified and improved.

+Elements of Safety Culture

 Basic framework of VTS safety culture

 The basic framework of VTS safety culture includes at least four parts: safety concept, safety regulatory, safety behavior and safety material.